Vegan Lahmacun or Lahmajoun a very tasty thin-crust pizza from Turkey. This vegan Turkish Pizza or Arabic pizza is a must-try by every Pizza lover.

-- Divide the dough in equal size balls.
+- Divide the dough into equal size balls.
 Take one ball at a time, roll it between your hands.
-Dust some dry flour and roll it into thin pizza bases with the help of rolling board and pin.
+Dust some dry flour and roll it into thin pizza bases with the help of a rolling board and pin.

 - Now put the pizza bases on a baking tray, put a thin layer of topping on each base, spread evenly leaving the corners.

 - Bake in a pre-heated oven for around 8-10 minutes at 200 degrees C or until the bread turns light brown and topping also gets nicely cooked.